Advanced Editing Tips for Kapwing

 Found next to the "Ripple Mode" button, is the "Snap to Timeline" button.
 Turning on the "Snap to Timeline" feature allows for finer adjustments in the Timeline by automatically aligning clips within your project.

-When the Snap to Timeline function is off, the layers move freely when you drag them from one timestamp to another, along the Timeline.
+When the Snap to Timeline function is off, the layers move freely when you drag them within the Timeline.
 This can be helpful when needing to make micro-adjustments to the start or end time that shouldn't align with any other content (like fixing audio sync issues).

 When Snap To is on, the asset being moved will try to automatically align to the start or end time of other layers in the Timeline.